Pyxus/fray/docs/getting_started/mod_state/index.md

 ```

 - The `transition_button()` and `transition_sequence()` methods both take 3 arguments.
 A 'from' state `StringName`, a 'to' state `StringName`, and an config dictionary.
 Note: the input name is an arbitrary string name and does not inherently reference anything related to the input module.
-- There is also an `add_state()` method, but it is generally unnecessary unless you need to provide a custom `FrayState` object.
+- The builder also contains a `add_state()` method, but it is generally unnecessary unless you need to provide a custom `FrayState` object.
 By default, a state will automatically be created the first time the state name is referenced.
-Additionally, the first state added to the state machine will be used as the start state.
-Alternatively, you can use the builder's `start_at()` method to set the start state.
+Additionally, the first state added to the builder will be used as the start state.
+Alternatively, you can use the builder's `start_at()` method to manually set the start state.

 The above situation could be visualized like this: